shubham1o1/Complete_JS_course/8-asynchronous-JS/README.md

 });
 ```

-- Sinc the function returns a promise we can consume the returned value as resolved value.
+- Since the function returns a promise we can consume the returned value as resolved value.

 ## AJAX and APIS: